cp3402-students/Coursework_3402_group4/theme.md

 For information regards the theme, and how it was created, and the major points to look for when modifying it can be found below.

 ## Theme Origin
-Our theme is originated from the default theme twenty-twenty-two, we then modify it using WordPress webpage elements and some html customized css.
+Our theme is originated from the default theme twenty-twenty-two, the default theme provide some basic we then modify it using WordPress webpage elements and some html customized css.

 ## Theme Folder Overview